11 Ways To Tell If Your Partner Loves You More Than They Loved Their Ex

 9. They've Said The L Word

 The word "love" means different things to different people.
-And, some people are slower to say it in a relationship than others.
+And some folks are going to be slower to say it in a relationship than others.
 But generally, if you've both uttered the phrase to each other, things are likely on solid ground.

 10. They've Taken Things To The Next Level

-But Henry says proposals can and should be a major hint that a partner loves you, and not someone from their past.
+But Henry says proposals can and should be a major hint that a partner loves you, and not someone from their past, and that you should just allow yourself to trust in that.
 "You can date anybody but most people don't propose on a regular basis," Henry says.
-"Unless your [partner] is a serial fiancee, you can interpret a proposal as a sign that you mean more to them than an ex."
+"Unless your [partner] is a serial fiancée, you can interpret a proposal as a sign that you mean more to them than an ex."

 11. You've Asked Them